Saving Electricity home

 It's no surprise that planes use huge amounts of energy -- and thus produce huge amounts of climate-changing gases.
 The airlines are on the defensive about this and in their in-flight magazines you will see big full-page glossy ads touting their energy efficiency initiatives.
 What they're not telling you is that such changes make only a 2% difference at best.

-Most carbon calculators fail to include radiative forcing and thus underestimate the impact by a factor of 2.7.
-This calculator is one of the few to include radiative forcing.
-Radiative forcing is explained in more detail in pp. 26-27 a Dec.
+Most carbon calculators fail to include radiative forcing (RF) and thus underestimate the impact of flying by a factor of 1.9.
+RF basically means that the damage caused by planes is greater than normal because the pollution happens up in the sky.
+This calculator is one of the few to account for RF.
+RF is explained in more detail in pp. 26-27 a Dec.
 2006 PDF report from Tufts University, which states:

 Alternatives to flying include: